Bitcoin-Miner-Idle-Game/bitcoin-miner/README.md

 ## Art content license [![CC BY-SA 4.0][cc-by-sa-shield]][cc-by-sa]

 All graphic content work is licensed under a
-[Creative Commons Attribution-ShareAlike 4.0 International License][cc-by-sa].
+[Creative Commons Attribution-ShareAlike 4.0 International License][cc-by-sa], which can be found in the /img/LICENSE file.

 [![CC BY-SA 4.0][cc-by-sa-image]][cc-by-sa]